mediadrop/mediadrop/doc/install/nginx-uwsgi.rst

         # Note: The uwsgi_pass directive must use the same socket that was
         # defined in your deployment.ini [uwsgi] block.
         # Note: Make sure that you pass in SCRIPT_NAME = '' otherwise uWSGI
-        # will raise a keyError when loading MediaCore.
+        # will raise a keyError when loading MediaCore CE.
         location / {
                 uwsgi_pass      unix:///tmp/uwsgi-mediacore.sock;
                 include         uwsgi_params;